-It’s hard to imagine how not knowing something can give you hope.
-I lived with hope, hope to believe that through a miracle I would get better and that whatever was wrong with me would miraculously right itself.
+It is hard to imagine how not knowing about a diagnosis can give you hope, but for me, that is just what it did.
+I lived with hope, hope in the belief that I would get better and that whatever was wrong with me would right itself.
+I was comforted by hope.

-I continued to believe that what I was dealing with was only temporary and that with each passing day through exercise, physically I would heal.
-Looking back, so many internal thoughts, although conflicting, clearly saved me.
+I believed that what I was dealing with was only temporary and that with each passing day, through exercise, I would physically heal.
+Looking back, those thoughts, although conflicting at times, saved me.

-Perhaps spirit were trying to protect me.
-Perhaps also where no else was asking or answering my questions, part of me wasn’t quite willing to give up on myself and that because I didn’t know and I never understood what was wrong, I continued to live in hope that one day my physical issues would be a thing of the past.
-As a child those thoughts remained my primary focus.
+Looking back, through my spiritual beliefs, I believe spirit was trying to protect me, because even though no one else was asking or answering my questions, I wasn’t quite prepared to give up on myself.
+I wasn’t done yet.
+Although I didn’t know, and I never understood what was wrong, I continued to live with hope that I would find out more, or at least get a diagnosis.
+I never gave up on that.
+As a child, those thoughts continued to remain and be my primary focus.

 If I had given up, I wouldn’t have learned about my diagnosis, or my symptoms and I wouldn’t be writing my memoir.
 It’s easy to throw in the towel, but whatever our circumstances, I still believe it is important we continue to live with hope.